yujiri8/yujiri.xyz/commentary/index.md

 TITLE Commentary

-This section is the newborn child of a categorization change I'm making.
+This section is a newborn child of a categorization change I'm making.
 Other articles will probably be moved here soon.

 [Airbnb is not a platform for guests](airbnb)